Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Evacuation model with guides

 An agent $i \in I$ is circle-shaped with radius $r_i$ and mass $m_i$.
 At time $t$, its center of mass is $\mathbf{x}_i(t)$ and its velocity vector is $\mathbf{v}_i(t)$.
 Its change of position is then:

 Initially, all passengers $l \in N$ are heading towards their destination exit ${\varepsilon}_l^{des} \in \mathcal{E}$.
-The guides $g \in G$ have been instructed by the evacuation planner to move towards the exits ${\varepsilon}_g \in \mathcal{E}$.
-If at some point in time, a passenger comes within the interaction range $r_{guide}$ of a guide, the passenger starts to follow the guide.
-If the passenger is within the $r_{guide}$ range to two or more guides, it starts to follow the closest one.
+The evacuation planner has instructed the guides $g \in G$ to move towards the exits ${\varepsilon}_g \in \mathcal{E}$.
+If a passenger comes within the interaction range $r_{guide}$ of a guide, the passenger starts to follow the guide.
+If the passenger is within the $r_{guide}$ range to two or more guides, it follows the closest one.
 Once it has started to follow a guide, it will not start to follow another.
 Let us define a binary variable:

 for which it initially holds.

 The change of velocity at time $t$ for passenger $l$ is given by the equation of motion:

 Here, the term $\mathbf{f}_l^0$ is the driving force of agent $i$ to move towards its destination exit.
 It describes the attempt of agent $l$ to change its actual velocity $\mathbf{v}_l$ to a desired velocity $v_l^0 \mathbf{e}_l^{des}$ with a certain characteristic reaction time $\tau$: